MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 As you review existing environments with multiple domains, you may notice variations in database sizes.
 When you spot these variations, use the smallest global catalog (GC) and non-GC sizes.

 Database sizes can vary between OS versions.
-DCs running earlier versions of OSes like Windows Server 2003 have smaller database sizes than one running a later version like Windows Server 2008 R2.
+DCs running earlier OS versions like Windows Server 2003 have smaller database sizes than one running a later version like Windows Server 2008 R2.
 The DC having features like Active Directory REcycle Bin or Credential Roaming enabled can also affect database size.

 > [!NOTE]
 >